IgorZyktin/MediaStorageSystem/README.md

 ### Browser

 Allows you to browse what is inside the archive.
 Built as a web application, deployable as a web server, but can also run locally.
 Regular python flask based application.

 ### Placement of components

 Gathered media files are supposed to be packed into a single zip file and shipped this way.
 No program components (like browser) are supposed to be included into the package.
 All tools are to be placed near content manually.
-After download, contents must be unpacked.
+After downloading, contents must be unpacked.

-Resulting folder structure must look like this:
+Resulting folder structure must look something like this:

 ```
 my_archive
 ├── Description.md
 ├── <version file>
+├── cats
+│   ├── metainfo
+│   │   └── ...
+│   ├── previews
+│   │   └── ...
+│   ├── thumbnails
+│   │   └── ...
+│   └── images
+│       └── ...
-└── root
+└── dogs
     ├── metainfo
-    │   ├── ...
     │   └── ...
     ├── previews
-    │   ├── ...
     │   └── ...
     ├── thumbnails
-    │   ├── ...
     │   └── ...
     └── images
-        ├── ...
         └── ...
 ```

+Where "cats" and "dogs" are your corresponding themes.

 ### Search engine

 You can use logical keywords to perform search, such as: AND, OR and NOT.
 Exactly uppercase.
 Search is not working for spelling mistakes.
 Your request must match tag exactly.
 Anything, except keywords, is converted to lowercase during processing.

 Meanings are:

 * AND - record is included only if text is present in at least one tag.
 * OR - record is included if text is present, but other keywords might change it.
 * NOT - record is excluded if text is found in any tag.

 Query will be split into series of pairs keyword+text.
 If your request does not start from keyword, system will automatically add AND at the start.
 So "cats AND dogs NOT frogs" will be turned into "AND cats AND dogs NOT frogs".
 As a result, human readable form of this request is: "show me all records, that specifically have tag 'dogs' and optionally have tag 'cats', but definitely do not have tag 'frogs'".

 Do not think of the query as of logical rule.
 Each keyword is treated separately.
 You cannot use queries like "cats AND NOT dogs".

+### Themes

+Themes are constructed from folders in base folder.
+Each theme is representing some, well, theme and makes it possible to distinguish between them.
+Once you got inside theme, system will try to keep you inside.
+You can change themes on the Tags tab.
+You also can use keywords to alter search results without actually changing your current theme.

+Meanings are:

+* ONLY - record is included only if its theme is the same as in user request.
+* EXCEPT - record is excluded if its theme is the same as in user request.

+Note that themes are separate from tags.
+Even if they have the same name, search will be performed separately.

+**Currently you need to specify directory name, not actually theme name.**

 ### Special keywords